Carol Van Strum

-Carol Van Strum (née Scott; born 1940) is an American environmental activist who since 1975 has fought against the spraying of pesticides, including Agent Orange, in the Siuslaw National Forest in Oregon.
+Carol Van Strum (née Scott; born 1940) is an American environmental activist who since 1975 has fought against the spraying of herbicides, including Agent Orange, in the Siuslaw National Forest in Oregon.
 Her subsequent research, including over 20,000 documents revealing corporate and government cover-ups, was donated to the Poison Papers project in 2017.
 In 2018, Van Strum received the David Brower Lifetime Achievement Award for her contributions to forestry policy favoring selective harvest without the use of herbicides.

 Early life

-Born on December 13, 1940 in Port Chester, New York, Scott was the daughter of Helen Caroline Campbell and G. Norman Scott.
+Born on December 13, 1940, in Port Chester, New York, Scott was the daughter of Helen Caroline Campbell and G. Norman Scott.
 She was one of the family's five daughters.

 Activism

 Van Strum moved to Siuslaw National Forest in 1975.
 Shortly afterwards, helicopters sprayed the forests and water courses in the area with phenoxy herbicides 2,4-D and 2,4,5-T, the 50-50 mixture used in Agent Orange (including surplus Agent Orange itself after it was banned by the military in Vietnam).
 Concerned by the apparent resultant negative effects on their family, animals and plants, Van Strum, her husband Steve and their neighbours co-founded Citizens Against Toxic Sprays (CATS).
 It was formed to give forest dwellers a united voice against the United States Forest Service, the United States Environmental Protection Agency and Dow Chemical Company, manufacturer of the herbicides.
 CATS gathered information from residents and undertook a community-wide public health survey.
 Together with the Oregon Environmental Council and the Hoedads Reforestation Cooperative they filed a lawsuit against the US Forest Service in 1976 claiming that an environmental-impact statement for the herbicides was insufficient.
 U.S. District Judge Otto Richard Skopil Jr. issued an order in March 1977 to halt all spraying of 2,4,5-T in the Siuslaw National Forest until deficiencies in the statement were cleared up, thus effectively eliminating the spray program for a year.
 Although the ban was rescinded two years later, the work by Van Strum and others contributed to final cancellation of all 2,4,5-T registrations by EPA and a new national forest policy that favors selective harvests without herbicides.

 In 1983, Van Strum wrote A Bitter Fog: Herbicides and Human Rights.
 The book details widespread fraud in the safety testing of all pesticides used in forestry and a decade long struggle to end use of dioxin-contaminated and all other herbicides on the forests of Oregon, by taking on the chemical and timber companies as well as government agencies.

 In 1987 Van Strum and Paul Merrell wrote No Margin of Safety: a preliminary report on dioxin pollution and the need for emergency action in the pulp and paper industry.
 Originally published by Greenpeace, it is now available within the pages of another volume.